A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 \begin{proof} We use $\x_*$ to denote the solution of $A\x = \b$ that has the minimal distance to $\x_0$.
 For any solution $\x$ of the linear system, we have $b_i = \langle A_i|\x\rangle$.
 Thus $\x_{k+1} - \x = \R_i (\x_k - \x)$, where $i = (k \mod m) + 1$.
 This means $\|\x_{k+1} - \x\| = \|\x_k - \x\|$.
 Moreover, $\langle \x_{k+1} - \x_*| \x - \x_*\rangle = \langle \x_k - \x_*|\R_i| \x - \x_*\rangle = \langle \x_k - \x_*|\x - \x_*\rangle$.
 This implies that if $\langle \x_0 - \x_*|\x - \x_*\rangle = 0$, then $\langle \x_k - \x_*|\x - \x_*\rangle = 0$ for all $k$.
 Equivalently, if $\x_*$ is the solution that has the minimal distance to $\x_0$, then $\x_*$ is the solution that has the minimal distance to all $\x_k$. \end{proof}

-Figure \ref{circles in the singular case} is an illustration of Theorem \ref{thm1:singular case} in dimension 3.
-As a result of Theorem \ref{thm1:singular case}, we can approximate any solution of $A\x = \b$ that has the minimal distance to a given vector we care about using Algorithm \ref{Kaczmarz algorithm}.
-For example, if we start from $\x_0=0$, we can approximate the solution with minimal norm.
-This provides a new method to solve the least-norm problem.
+Figure \ref{circles in the singular case} in the introduction is an illustration of Theorem \ref{thm1:singular case} in dimension 3.
+As a result of Theorem \ref{thm1:singular case}, we can approximate any solution of $A\x = \b$ that has the minimal distance to a given vector we \cs{are interested in} using Algorithm \ref{Kaczmarz algorithm}.
+For example, if we start from $\x_0=0$, we can approximate the solution that has the minimal norm.